-- 7.1 Students leaving Year 11 will complete a Careers and Destinations survey which will be analysed and compared to previous years. - 7.2 An alumni survey for students who left Heathlands in the previous 3 years will be sent out annually to help to monitor the range and appropriateness of courses and providers. - 7.3 The Careers' Lead will conduct termly self-assessments using COMPASS PLUS to assess the Careers provision at Heathlands against the Gatsby Benchmarks. - 7.4 This self-assessment will be reported to the SLT and the Governing Board with the KS4 progress tracking. - 7.5 Monitoring of activities, whether provided by school staff, volunteers or external providers will take place in line with the Monitoring and Evaluation Policy. - 7.6 The Careers' Lead will gather student opinions, both informally and formally, following enrichment activities and/or PSHCE lessons. - 7.7 Students will complete a questionnaire following 1:1 Careers Guidance interviews to monitor their effectiveness.
+- 7.1 Students leaving Years 11 and 13 will complete a Careers and Destinations survey which will be analysed and compared to previous years. - 7.2 An alumni survey for students who left Heathlands in the previous 3 years will be sent out annually to help to monitor the range and appropriateness of courses and providers. - 7.3 The Careers Admin will check that students have started their chosen courses in the Autumn term after they have left Heathlands by contacting the relevant education providers. - 7.3 The Careers' Lead will conduct termly self-assessments using COMPASS PLUS to assess the Careers provision at Heathlands against the Gatsby Benchmarks.

+- 7.4 This self-assessment will be reported to the SLT and the Governing Board with the KS4 progress tracking. - 7.5 Monitoring of activities, whether provided by school staff, volunteers or external providers will take place in line with the Monitoring and Evaluation Policy. - 7.6 The Careers' Lead will gather student opinions, both informally and formally, following enrichment activities and/or PSHCE lessons. - 7.7 Students will complete a questionnaire following 1:1 Careers Guidance interviews to monitor their effectiveness. - 7.8 Students will complete the Future Skills Questionnaire (via Compass Plus) which will be analysed to identify any gaps in provision, students at risk of becoming NEET and to assess the impact of our careers programme.